sqlwatch/docs/configuration/central-repository.md

 Both methods do a FULL load of the relatively small `meta*` tables and delta loads of the `logger*` tables that contain the actual performance data.
 Whilst SSIS is a performance optimised engine and may perform faster, there is no noticable performance advantage of using either method and both perform in a similar way when pulling remote data.
 The advantage of using Linked Server is that it does not require SSIS and can be run on a SQL Server Express Edition with jobs invoked via Windows Scheduled Tasks instead of the SQL Agent.

 ## SSIS

+>It is assumed that the SQL Server Intergration Services (SSIS) is installed and configured and that the SSISDB has been initialised and the environment is operational.

 ### SSIS Package Deployment

->It is assumed that the SSIS Server is installed and configured and that the SSISDB has been initialised and the environment is operational.

 The SSIS package can be easily deployed using the provided `.ispac` file.
 [Learn more about SSIS deployment](https://docs.microsoft.com/en-us/sql/integration-services/packages/deploy-integration-services-ssis-projects-and-packages).
 Alternatively, it can be also deployed from the Visual Studio Project.
 Upgrading SSIS package is simply re-deploying a newer version and removal is done by deleting the deployed package.